tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/数据校验/CRC64 校验_intl_en.md

 Errors may occur when data is transferred between the client and the server.
 COS can not only verify data integrity through [MD5 and custom attributes](https://intl.cloud.tencent.com/document/product/436/32467), but also the CRC64 check code.

 COS will calculate the CRC64 of the newly uploaded object and store the result as object attributes.
-It will carry x-cos-hash-crc64ecma in the returned response header, which indicates the CRC64 value of the uploaded object calculated according to [ECMA-182 standard](https://www.ecma-international.org/publications/standards/Ecma-182.htm).
+It will carry x-cos-hash-crc64ecma in the returned response header, which indicates the CRC64 value of the uploaded object calculated according to [ECMA-182 standard]( https://www.ecma-international.org/publications/standards/Ecma-182.htm) .
 If an object already has a CRC64 value stored before this feature is activated, COS will not calculate its CRC64 value, nor will it be returned when the object is obtained.

 ## Description